jjlee/rescript-mode/README.md

 ### Vanilla Emacs

-`rescript-mode` itself does not depend on `lsp-mode`.  `lsp-rescript` provides configuration code for `lsp-mode`.
+`rescript-mode` itself does not depend on `lsp-mode`.  `lsp-rescript` provides configuration code for `lsp-mode` and depends on `rescript-mode`.

-Install [lsp-rescript](https://github.com/jjlee/lsp-rescript) (e.g. using `M-x
-package-install` -- you can use things like use-package if you like of course).
+Install the following packages(e.g. using `M-x package-install` -- you can use things like use-package if you like of course):

+* lsp-rescript
+* lsp-ui

 Add the following to your Emacs configuration code (for example to `~/.emacs`):

     ;; Tell `rescript-mode` how to run your copy of `server.js` from rescript-vscode ;; (you'll have to adjust the path here to match your local system):